 When you start to write down your resume, you should focus only on the relevant information.
 If you worked as an intern for an automotive company and now, 30 years later, you apply for a job at an IT&C company, you shouldn’t include that information.
 Recruiters tend to have short concentration.
 They will not consider gigantic resumes that include lots of irrelevant information.

 For ex-military personnel, the relevant past professional experience and practical skills in that certain industry are more important.
-These activities will give you the upper hand in a recruitment process.
+These activities will give you the upper hand in the recruitment process.

 “In looking for people to hire, you look for three qualities: integrity, intelligence, and energy.” - Warren Buffett